-The Directors intend to adhere to the QCA guidelines which have become a widely recognised benchmark for corporate governance of smaller quoted companies, particularly AIM companies.
-Contrary to the Corporate Governance Code, Alan Sellers will be Executive Chairman since the Board considers this to be appropriate in the immediate future as he has driven the strategy of the Group.
-A senior independent Non-Executive Director, Christopher Houghton, has been appointed to deal with shareholder related matters.
+Chairman since the Board considers this to be appropriate in the immediate future as he has driven the strategy of the Group.
+A senior independent Non-Executive Director, Christopher Houghton, has been appointed to deal with shareholder-related matters.

-The Company will, upon Admission, have established audit, remuneration and risk and regulation Committees comprised solely of independent non-executive Directors although certain senior management are likely to attend key committees
+The Company has audit, remuneration and risk and regulation Committees comprised solely of independent Non-Executive Directors although certain senior management are likely to attend key committees

 Risk and Regulation Committee

-The Remuneration Committee is chaired by Christopher Houghton and its other members are Richard Pratt and Elizabeth Sands, each of whom is an independent non-executive Director.
+The Remuneration Committee is chaired by Christopher Houghton and its other member are Richard Pratt and Roger Barlow.
 The Remuneration Committee is expected to meet as required.
-It will have responsibility for determining, within the agreed terms of reference, the Company's policy on the remuneration packages of the Company's chairman, the executive Directors, senior managers and such other members of the executive management as it is designated to consider.
-The Remuneration Committee will also have responsibility for determining (within the terms of the Company's policy and in consultation with the chairman of the Board and/or the chief executive officer as appropriate) the total individual remuneration package for each executive director and other designated senior executives (including bonuses, incentive payments and share options or other share awards).
-The remuneration of non-executive directors will be a matter for the chairman and executive directors of the Board.
-No director or manager will be allowed to partake in any discussions as to their own remuneration.
+It will have responsibility for determining, within the agreed terms of reference, the Company's policy on the remuneration packages of the Company's Chairman, the Executive Directors, senior managers and such other members of the executive management as it is designated to consider.
+The Remuneration Committee will also have responsibility for determining (within the terms of the Company's policy and in consultation with the Chairman of the Board) the total individual remuneration package for each Executive Director and other designated senior executives (including bonuses, incentive payments and share options or other share awards).
+The remuneration of Non-Executive Directors will be a matter for the Chairman and Executive Directors of the Board.
+No Director or manager will be allowed to partake in any discussions as to their own remuneration.
 In addition, the Remuneration Committee will have the responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.
 It will also have responsibility for recommending new appointments to the Board.